Let's Go Luna!

 Let's Go Luna! is an educational animated children's television series created by Joe Murray that aired on PBS Kids.
 Murray formerly worked on the Nickelodeon animated series Rocko's Modern Life and Cartoon Network animated series Camp Lazlo.
-It is co-produced by 9 Story Media Group and Brown Bag Films.
+It is co-produced by Pipeline Studios Inc. 9 Story Media Group and Brown Bag Films.
 Judy Greer provides the voice of the titular Luna.
-In the first season, there are 38 half-hour episodes and a one-hour special.
-The second season has 26 episodes and premiered on May 10, 2021.
+In the first season, there are 38 half-hour episodes and a one-hour special; the second season has 26 episodes.
 Each episode consists of two 11-minute story segments, with a short segment of one of the characters telling a folktale, song or poem from that country in between.

 Unlike Rocko's Modern Life and Camp Lazlo, which are both sitcoms, Let's Go Luna! marks the first educational series created by Joe Murray.
-The series aired 65 episodes through November 18, 2022.
+The series premiered on November 21, 2018, and aired 65 episodes through November 18, 2022.

 Premise

-Set in a world populated by anthropomorphic animals, Let's Go Luna! focuses on three kids—Leo, a wombat from Sydney, Australia; Andy, a frog from the United States; and Carmen, a butterfly from Mexico City, Mexico—who travel around the world with their parents' traveling performance troupe "Circo Fabuloso".
+Set in a world populated by anthropomorphic animals, Let's Go Luna! focuses on three kids—Leo, a wombat from Sydney, New South Wales; Andy, a frog from the United States; and Carmen, a butterfly from Mexico City, Mexico—who travel around the world with their parents' traveling performance troupe "Circo Fabuloso".
 Along their stops, Luna the Moon, depicted about 5 ft tall with arms, legs, and a face, and wearing a straw hat and red boots, occasionally comes down to Earth to teach them about local languages, music, food, and other customs.
 Two half-hour episodes, consisting of two segments each and four in total, take place in a single country where the gang stops, learns about, and meets friends around the world.
-With a team of cultural anthropologists on board, Let's Go Luna! is "meticulously researched to ensure cities and regions are authentically and respectfully portrayed".